jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

 There is no need to rebalance an exiting process to a new CPU.
 If the process state has been set to exit, the current runqueue's priority is decremented, the process removed from the runqueue, and `free_process` executes to drop the reference.

 So our kernel stacks and our process structs can be freed for future allocations.
 But there remains an issue.
 What if one process sends a signal to a second process while the second process is exiting?
-And what happened to the process pid, which never was deallocated?
-The `do_kill` function gets a reference to a process, and updates the `struct signal` if this races with deallocating a process, the proces may already be freed by the time `send_signal` is doing its state updates.
-This race could completely crash the system.
+And what happened to the process PID, was it ever deallocated?
+The `do_kill` function gets a reference to a process, and updates the `struct signal`.
+If this races with freeing a process, the process reference may already be invalid by the time `send_signal` is doing its state updates.
+The race could completely crash the system.

 This brings us back to the `pid_put` function we saw in `waitpid`.
-In turns out, the process and the process's parent are not the only actors with references to a process.
-The pid module, with its pidmap _also_ has a reference to a process.
-In order to avoid catastrophic races, the pid module needs to be revamped to account for a process's reference count.
+In turns out, the process and the process's parent are not the only actors with references to a `struct process`.
+The PID module, with its `pidmap` _also_ has a reference to a process.
+In order to avoid catastrophic races, the PID module needs to be revamped to account for a process's reference count.

-In [src/pid.c](code0/src/pid.c), we now associate each integer pid with a `struct pid` object, which itself has a reference counter, as well as a process reference.
-When a pid is allocated, the reference count of the associated process is incremented to account for this extra reference:
+In [src/pid.c](code0/src/pid.c), we now associate each integer PID with a `struct pid` object, which itself has a reference counter, as well as a process reference.
+When a PID is allocated, the reference count of the associated process increments to account for this extra reference:

 ```C
 struct pid {